With their big, bulging eyes, webbed toes, and little croaks and squeaks, baby frogs are easy to fall in love with, even if they are slimy creatures!

 Where Do Frogs Live?

-From tropical rain forests and islands to deserts and grasslands, frogs—old and young—live on every continent of the earth, except Antarctica.
-They live in green swamps, cool ponds, swift-moving streams, stagnant rivers, and lazy lakes.
+From tropical rain forests and islands to deserts and grasslands, frogs—old and young—live on every continent of the earth except Antarctica.
+They live in green swamps, cool ponds, swift streams, stagnant rivers, and lazy lakes.

-Baby frogs can survive anywhere as long as there is a nearby water source, insects to eat, and plenty of hiding places.
+Baby frogs can survive anywhere as long as they have a nearby water source, insects to eat, and plenty of hiding places.

 What Do Baby Frogs Eat?